CmnRec: Sequential Recommendations with Chunk-accelerated Memory Network: Introduction

-Among these advanced methods, the External Memory Network (EMN)~\cite{sukhbaatar2015end,graves2016hybrid} is the most resembles human cognitive architecture due to its significant external memory mechanism.
+Among these advanced methods, the External Memory Network (EMN)~\cite{sukhbaatar2015end,graves2016hybrid} mostly resembles human cognitive architecture due to its enhanced external memory mechanism.
 EMN is composed of a neural controller, e.g., RNN, and the external memory, which can be regarded as an extension of standard RNN, including LSTM \& GRU.
 Unlike RNN, EMN stores useful past information by external memory rather than a squeezed vector.
 EMN has shown high potentials in areas, such as visual reasoning~\cite{johnson2017inferring}, question answering~\cite{seo2016query}, natural language processing~\cite{cai2017making}.
 Since 2018, researchers started to apply it in the field of recommendation to improve the accuracy of existing recurrent models ~\cite{chen2018sequential,wang2018neural,ebesu2018collaborative,huang2018improving}, in the following referred to as Memory-based Neural Recommenders (MNR).

-In order to remember more information, all existing MNR implementations require to repeat the memory accessing operations, including both reading and writing, at every time step.
+In order to remember more information, MNR implementations require to repeat the memory accessing operations, including both reading and writing, at every time step~\cite{sukhbaatar2015end,graves2016hybrid,chen2018sequential,wang2018neural,ebesu2018collaborative,huang2018improving}.
 The reading and writing accessing operations are much more expensive than the controller in terms of time complexity, which becomes a severe efficiency problem when modeling long-range sequences.
 One possible way to speed up MNR is to optimize the specific memory operations directly.
-However, there are many different implementations of accessing operations, and a clear drawback of these methods is that they are not general.
-In this paper, we focus on developing a general acceleration framework that applies to various types of MNR.
+However, there are many different implementations of accessing operations. \qsl{For example, RUM~\cite{chen2018sequential} updates the entire memory slot iteratively as a first-in-first-out queue, and NMRN~\cite{wang2018neural} addresses specific memory slots with attention and updates them.
+It is a challenge to find commonalities in these accessing operations to improve on.} In this paper, we focus on developing a general acceleration framework that applies to various types of MNR.